Pip-Install-Party/.github/profile/README.md

 This organization was established to facilitate the development of a C++ interpreter for CS460 (Programming Languages) at Sonoma State University.

 ## Components
-The C++ interpreter is comprised of 6 components.
-Each component builds off of the last.
+The C++ interpreter was built in 5 stages.
+Each stage builds off of the last.

 1️⃣ - [Ignoring Comments](https://github.com/Pip-Install-Party/Ignoring-Comments)
 2️⃣ - [Tokenization](https://github.com/Pip-Install-Party/Tokenization)